Authorial intent: In textual criticism

 Authorial intention is of great practical concern to some textual critics.
 These are known as intentionalists and are identified with the Bowers-Tanselle school of thought.
 Their editions have as one of their most important goals the recovery of the author's intentions (generally final intentions).
 When preparing a work for the press, an editor working along the principles outlined by Fredson Bowers and G. Thomas Tanselle will attempt to construct a text that is close to the author's final intentions.
 For transcription and typesetting, authorial intentionality can be considered paramount.

 An intentionalist editor would constantly investigate the documents for traces of authorial intention.
 On one hand, it can be argued that the author always intends whatever the author writes and that at different points in time the same author might have very different intentions.
-On the other hand, an author may in some cases write something he or she did not intend.
+On the other hand, an author may in some cases write something they did not intend.
 For example, an intentionalist would consider for emendation the following cases: